RocketChat/docs-old/contributing/google-summer-of-code-2018/README.md

     - A consolidated events view that lists all scheduled events for a particular day, week or month.
     - Integration with Google Calendar
     - Ability to search for an event
 - **Desirable Skills:** Familiarity with JavaScript development required.
 Previous experience with NLP (Natural Language Processing) or AI (Artificial Intelligence) would be helpful.

+### Better GIF System

+- **Mentors:** Marcelo Schmidt (@marcelo.schmidt)
+- **Description:** Implement a new GIF system within Rocket.Chat.
+Our current gif implementation sends a random gif that matches the search.
+We would like to have an improved GIF search, with results for a user to choose from.
+We would like to have a GIF button which when pressed would open up a gif search engine.
+- **Desirable Skills:** Familiarity with front-end design and JavaScript development required.